mark-watson/loving-common-lisp/README.md

 The source code in this repository may be used either under the Apache 2 or the LGPG version 3 licenses.
 Use whichever license that works best for you.

 Starting December 5, 2020 I have moved most of my personal (non-work related) Common Lisp projects to this repo for my book examples.
-You may notice subdirectories in **src** that contain code that is not yet (or may never be) in my book
+You may notice subdirectories in **src** that contain code that is not yet (or may never be) in my book.
+These directories contain the file **NOT_YET_IN_BOOK.md**.

 If you notice any errors or have suggestions for improvement, then git pull requests will be appreciated!